RusPosevkin/earthquake-map/README.md

   npm run dev
   ```

-4. Open in a browser a link that shown in the terminal.
+4. Open in a browser a link that is shown in the terminal.
 I.e. [http://localhost:5173](http://localhost:5173/).